phendan/yaak-laravel-sanctum-cookie/README.md

 ## Global Variables

-If you're using CSRF Protection in a lot of places, it might make sense to declare a global variable for the token value.
+If you're using CSRF Protection in a lot of places, it might make sense to declare a global variable for the token value so that you only need to modify it one place.
 This is possible in Yaak by setting the value of a global environment variable to the result of your template function.

 To do this, open up your environment and select "Manage Environments" (or hit `CMD+Shift+E`).
-Add a variable like `csrfToken` and repeat steps 3. and 4.
+Add a variable (e.g. `csrfToken`) and add the template function as the value, much like in steps 3. and 4.
 After that, use the environment variable in your header in place of the template function.